pschmitt/schmitt.co-content/howto-blog/index.md

 ## The backend

-[Pico CMS](http://pico.dev7studios.com "PICO") is a simple, flat content-management system.
+[Pico](http://pico.dev7studios.com "Pico's homepage") is a simple, flat content-management system.
 "Y U no use wordpress?" you may ask, well...
 Wordpress relies on a database engine (mysql/mariadb, sqlite etc.) and since there is no GitHub-equivalent that does DB-Versioning it doesn't fit my needs.
 Performance may be a disadvantage but since I do not intend to host thousands of posts here it isn't a real problem for me (but this may change - stay tuned).
-Twig templates are easy to dig in too.
+[Twig templates](http://twig.sensiolabs.org/ "Twig's homepage") are easy to dig in too.

 ## The hoster

-@Hetzner
+[Hetzner](http://hetzner.de "Hetzner homepage") offers great deals on root server, especially on their [bidding site](https://robot.your-server.de/order/market "Hetzner robot bidding") where you can get a dedicated server for as low as 23€/month.
+They don't support ArchLinux installations, but I've got [a fix for that](https://github.com/pschmitt/hetzner-arch "Install ArchLinux on a Hetzner root server").

+_PS: Nope this isn't a sponsored post._

 ## The flow